VirtusLab/besom/website/docs/laziness.md

 ---

-Due to Besom's lazy semantics it's possible to declare resources in code and never actually execute that code.
+Due to Besom's **lazy semantics** it's possible to declare resources in code and never actually execute that code.

-Let's expand on the `s3Bucket` example above:
+Let's expand on the `s3Bucket` example used in the [Exports](exports) section:
 ​
 ```scala
 import besom.*